arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 Finally, it is likely that the shard distribution in the "new" cluster is not balanced out.
 In particular, the new server is not automatically used to store shards.
-We recommend to rebalance the shard distribution, either manually by moving shards or by using the "Rebalance Shards" button in the "NODES/Shards" tab in the UI.
+We recommend to re-balance the shard distribution, either manually by moving shards or by using the "Rebalance Shards" button in the "NODES/Shards" tab in the UI.
 This redistribution can take some time again and progress can be monitored in the UI.